 Evaluate testability, interoperability, and impacts on RRM requirements and performance [RAN4]

+Study the impacts on requirements based on RAN2 assumptions, and coordinate with RAN2 if needed

+Study the testability and interoperability based on RAN2 framework (e.g., number of cells to measure, beams etc.)

+NOTE 4: Leverage the work from “AI/ML for NR air interface” led by RAN1 and avoid the duplicate study for testability and interoperability.

+NOTE 5: Avoid the overlaps with RAN2 work for evaluation

 NOTE 1: RAN1/3 work can be triggered via LS

-NOTE 2: RAN4 scope/work can be defined and confirmed by RAN#105 after some RAN2 discussions (within the RAN4 pre-allocated TUs)

-NOTE 3: To avoid duplicate study with “AI/ML for NG-RAN” led by RAN3
+NOTE 2: To avoid duplicate study with “AI/ML for NG-RAN” led by RAN3

-NOTE 4: Two-sided model is not included
+NOTE 3: Two-sided model is not included